 We have introduced several new brands into the U.S. market, including The Independent Woman, Women in Wealth, and Brick Buy Brick, and in January 2016, we announced the launch of the Elite Business StarTM brand.
 Created in association with entrepreneur Kevin Harrington, one of the original Sharks from the television show Shark Tank, Elite Business Star is designed to help individuals grow their businesses.
 In February 2016, we announced the signing of former NFL player Phillip Buchanon as a spokesperson for Brick Buy Brick and who has become an Elite Legacy Education student.
 We believe these new brands will grow our revenue while diversifying our revenue sources.
 Additionally, our development of online courses is expected to add significant revenue growth going forward.
 The development of online courses should also reduce expired contracts, as students will have more options for taking their courses, which should accelerate revenue recognition.
 Overall, countries in SE Asia have reported the fastest growth in e-learning-based education, with this growth rate estimated at approximately 17.0% over the next five years.
-We continued our expansion internationally which began in 2014, when we expanded our footprint from four countries to 21 countries in South Africa and Hong Kong to facilitate our international expansion.
+We continued our expansion internationally which began in 2014, when we expanded our footprint from four countries to 21 countries in Africa, Europe, and Asia, and in 2015, this expansion continued as we added five more countries to our footprint.
+We opened new offices in South Africa and Hong Kong to facilitate our international expansion.
 We are also developing courses in entrepreneurship, along with country-specific courses as we expand internationally.
 These initiatives will likely lead to decreased income in the short term and require a material amount of investment and incurrence of operating expenses.